 course generally depends on you having at

-maths and a science subject.
+maths and at least one science subject).

 If you lack maths and science

 qualifications, some universities offer a foundation year to help get you up to

 speed.
 As always, you should double-check the exact entry requirements with individual colleges.